-All vehicles have something in common and it doesn't matter if you are driving a two-door car, a full ton pickup or anything in between – you need to know your gross vehicle weight rating since exceeding this weight limit means overloading your vehicle and could cause major damage to your vehicle, yourself or others.
+All vehicles have something in common and it doesn't matter if you are driving a two-door car, a full ton pickup or anything in between – you need to know your gross vehicle weight rating, since exceeding this weight limit means overloading your vehicle and could cause major damage to your vehicle, yourself or others.

 You should never load your vehicle beyond its gross vehicle weight rating since doing so will cause a number of potentially serious issues for your vehicle and even for the other drivers on the road.